 **This is not medical advice.
 Please consult your medical provider for more information.

 The thoracic spine is composed of 12 vertebrae, T1-T12.
 It is the area below your cervical spine (neck) and above your lumbar spine (low back).
 The thoracic spine comprises your upper and middle back region.
+It has many jobs including providing attachments for the ribs, protecting the spinal cord, nerves, and inner organs found within the chest and abdominal regions, and providing movement for the body.

 Thoracic mobility is important because it is an area of the body that should be mobile.
 For optimal function, the body alternates with areas of stability followed by areas of mobility.
 What happens with a lot of people is that the thoracic spine becomes stiff over time.
-When the thoracic spine becomes stiff, this throws off that alternating chain of mobile and stable areas of the body.
+When the thoracic spine becomes stiff, this throws off the alternating chain of mobile and stable areas of the body.

-Thoracic Mobility Exercises
+Thoracic Mobility Exercises for Pain Relief

 A good foundation is paramount for the body to function properly, which is why posture is so important.
-These mobility exercises are targeting the thoracic spine, but better yet, posture as a whole.
+These mobility exercises are targeting the thoracic spine, and better yet, posture as a whole.
 Give these exercises a try and see how it addresses pains you may be feeling in your neck or back.
 Perform them consistently and see how much your posture improves!

 Y Lift Off Against Wall